 Best Year To Buy A Dodge Viper

 There is no car out there than can compete with the Viper in the price range it sits at now.
 Not no way not no how.
-You are getting a track ready monster for just $75k that has little to no maintenance problems, cheaper parts to fix, a long and proud heritage, strong driving power, massive neck breaking ability, and an upside for an appreciating asset.
-The Viper started with humble beginnings and ended being a total badass to anyone and everyone who saw it.
+You are getting a track-ready monster for just $75k that has little to no maintenance problems, cheaper parts to fix, a long and proud heritage, strong driving power, massive neck-breaking ability, and an upside for an appreciating asset.
+The Viper started with humble beginnings and ended up being a total badass to anyone and everyone who saw it.
 When a car has been around as long as the Viper has, you can assume that it has been for a reason.
 The Fifth Gen that we are advocating for brings all the best elements of the Viper legacy together in one car that you could own without spending an arm and a leg.
 So if you have what it takes to control the beast that is the Viper, you might just get the absolute ride of your life.